 Some people think cats are cool creatures who are happy to be left to their own devices all day long.
 Many think they are the ideal pet to leave home alone while they go out to work.

 Is this true of Maine Coons?
-Are they loners or do they prefer it when you’re around?
+Are they loners or do Maine Coons prefer a social way of life?

-Are Maine Coons friendly?
-Yes, Maine Coons are friendly and their survival depends on this trait.
+Maine Coons are very friendly and their survival depends on this trait.
 People want to own Maine Coons precisely because they have such friendly dispositions.
 Cats learned their sociable behavior in order to win our hearts … and it has worked perfectly!

 Maine Coons are not aloof cats, far from it.
 They can be quite goofy and entertaining at times.
 They have gentle natures that make them perfect for families with babies and children.